Annecy Old Town copyright French Moments

 Promenade Louis Lachenal © French Moments

 The walking track follows the right bank of the Thiou.
-Lined with trees, the path takes its name from Louis Lachenal, a mountaineer from Annecy who conquered Annapurna in 1950.
-The promenade extends to the commune of Cran-Gevrier.
+Lined with trees, the path comes from Louis Lachenal, a mountaineer from Annecy who conquered Annapurna in 1950.

-District of Notre-Dame and Annecy Cathedral
+District of Notre Dame and Annecy Cathedral

 Map of Notre-Dame district, Annecy